springrain/zorm/README.md

 ### TDengine
 - Since the TDengine driver does not support transactions, you need to set this setting ```DisableTransaction=true```
 - Configure zorm.DataSourceConfig ```DriverName:taosSql/taosRestful, Dialect:tdengine```
-- zorm.DataSourceConfig```InsertSQLNoColumn```TDengine batch insert statement whether there is a column name.
-The default false has no column name, and the insertion value and database column order are consistent, reducing the length of the statement
+- zorm.DataSourceConfig```InsertSQLNoColumn```Whether the insert statement has no column names.
+True means no column names, the inserted values follow the order of the database columns, reducing the length of the statement
 - Test case: https://zorm.cn/docs/zorm_tdengine_3.0_test
 - TDengine is included: https://github.com/taosdata/awesome-tdengine/#orm